sylviamesicek/aeon/README.md

     - Forward Euler
     - Runge-Kutta 4
 - Hyperbolic relaxation solver for elliptic equations
+    - Adaptive CFL stepping to accelerate relaxation
 - Saving and loading checkpoints of meshes and systems
 - Output to `.vtu` files (for viewing in ParaView or VisIt)

-## Future Improvements

-- [x] Adaptive CFL stepping to accelerating hyperbolic relaxation

 ## Tools

 The bulk of "interesting GR code" lies in the two binary crates `tools/aaxi` and `tools/asphere`.
 These implement necessary the initial data and evolution code for axisymmetric spacetimes and spherically symmetric spacetimes respectively.
 Both codebases pull settings from template config files, which support bash-style positional argument references to enable run-time injection of arguments.
 Example config scripts can be found in the `config/` subdirectory.

 ### `asphere`